Evista Side Effects

 Applies to raloxifene: oral tablet

-Along with its needed effects, raloxifene (the active ingredient contained in Evista) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by raloxifene (the active ingredient contained in Evista).
+In the event that any of these side effects do occur, they may require medical attention.

 Stop taking raloxifene and get emergency help immediately if any of the following effects occur:Rare